 Following the terminology used by Key, Edlund, Sagaring and Bizer [20], the phenomenon of increased compliance by providing reasons is referred to as “the because-heuristic.”
 Let us accordingly define the naïve because-heuristic as “reasons increase compliance.”

-In the LBC study 1, this effect of reasons increasing compliance was only found when the favor asked for was small (five instead of ten pages, translating to effect sizes of d=0.87 and d=0.13, respectively) [12].
+In the Langer, Blank and Chanowitz study 1, this effect of reasons increasing compliance was only found when the asked for a small favor (five instead of ten pages, translating to effect sizes of d=0.87 and d=0.13, respectively) [12].
 Still, the results in general, as well as their implications have been questioned [21, 22].
 A study by Folkes suggests, that instead of the size of the request, the effect is moderated by controllability [21].
-Pooling Folkes’ reason conditions results to a d=-0.026, speaking against the quote above, and pointing out that the “power of reasons” effect is malleable, in the least.
+Pooling Folkes’ reason conditions results to an effect size of d=-0.026, speaking against the quote above, and pointing out that the “power of reasons” effect is malleable, in the least.

-To our knowledge, only one published direct replication of the LBC study 1 exists [20].
+To our knowledge, only one published direct replication of the Langer, Blank and Chanowitz study 1 exists [20].
 The main effect of the study replicated (d=0.67 for placebic over no reason and d=0.69 for real over no reason conditions), although over 20% (34 out of 163) of the participants needed to be excluded for various reasons.
 Lack of published replication studies, of course, is not new in the field of psychology [23].

 In a conceptual replication of the phenomenon, in small request conditions, reasons (either placebic or real) increased compliance by an equivalent of d=0.43 (calculated from Table 1 of [24]) when including their additional persuasion group and d=0.22 when excluding it.
 Another conceptual replication [25] found d=0.15 for requests perceived as small, and d=0.21 for requests perceived as large (as calculated from figure 3 of [25]).